 Access considers all personal information of our clients, supplied by our clients to be held in the strictest of confidence.
 With that in mind, we will not use or redirect personal information for any purpose other than for providing vehicle roadside assistance.
 Your personal information will not be sold to a third party nor made available for use by third-party applications.
 Access Roadside Assistance respects the privacy of its customers and team members.
 In this regard, Access privacy practices are consistent with the Canadian Standards Association’s Model Code for the Protection of Personal Information code which contains ten (10) fair information principles generally described as follows:

-5. Limiting Use, Disclosure, and Retention of Personal Information shall only be used or disclosed for the purpose for which it was collected unless otherwise allowed by law.
+- Limiting Use, Disclosure, and Retention of Personal Information shall only be used or disclosed for the purpose it was collected unless otherwise allowed by law.
 Such personal information shall also only be retained as long as is necessary for the fulfillment of such identified purposes.

-6. Accuracy Personal information collected shall be as accurate, complete, and up to date as is necessary for the identified purposes.
+- Accuracy Personal information collected shall be as accurate, complete, and up-to-date as is necessary for the identified purposes.

-8. Openness An organization shall make available information about its practices pertaining to the management of personal information.
+- Openness An organization shall make available information about its practices pertaining to managing personal information.

-In order to be reimbursed for any benefit under their membership, the member must first obtain a claim number from Access before incurring any costs for which the member is seeking reimbursement.
-The member must then provide to Access proof of payment of such expense in a form acceptable to Access within thirty (30) days such expense was incurred.
+To be reimbursed for any benefit under their membership, the member must first obtain a claim number from Access before incurring any costs for which the member is seeking reimbursement.
+The member must then provide Access proof of payment of such expense in a form acceptable to Access within thirty (30) days of such expense being incurred.
 Provided that the claimed expense complies with the requirements of their membership, Access shall mail a cheque to the member for the reimbursement amount within 60 days of receipt of the request for reimbursement.